patrick-ausderau/Node.js-course/docs/Slides/Node.js/6-https-passport.md

 ### express (production server)

 * A certificate for yamashita001 server is set and can be used for all its subdomains
+  * express app need to trust the tls/ssl configuration from the proxy server
   * navigate to your app with https://
 * Eventually, force the redirection from HTTP to HTTPS